gungoronline/Photto/README.md

 ![Photto Image Cache](/photto_logo.jpg)
 # Photto
-Photto is a Image Upload, Image Caching and Picture Display Library for Android Projects.
+Photto is a Image Upload, Image Caching, Picture Display and Image Zoom Library for Android Projects.

 - Project by [@serifgungor](https://github.com/serifgungor) and Generated in 26.07.2019.
 Last revision at 07.09.2019